Decentricity/CorporoSano/README.md

 ### Features
 - Language identification and filtering: The script identifies and removes English-language snippets from code-switched text.
-- Data sanitation: The script removes URLs, phone numbers, and meaningless words with mixed letters and numbers (e.g., "Hk3j4").
+- Data sanitation: The script removes URLs, phone numbers, and meaningless words with mixed letters and numbers (e.g., "Hk3j4") while keeping words like GPT4 and DEFCON4.

 ### Usage
 1. Clone this repository to your local machine.